kserve/kserve/python/kfserving/docs/KFServingClient.md

 context |Set the active context.
 If is set to None, current_context from config file will be used.|
 client_configuration | The kubernetes.client.Configuration to set configs to.|
 persist_config | If True, config file will be updated when changed (e.g GCP token refresh).|
+load_kube_config | Set to `True` if the SDK is running in the cluster, and want to operate KFService in another cluster.
+Defaults to `False`. |

 The APIs for KFServingClient are as following: